machakann/vim-columnmove/README.md

 ll "l eee
 `

 Empty columns are converted to spaces.
 Words are defined by using the option 'iskeyword'.
 Usually `"` is not keyword in vimscript code.
-Thus if the cursor is placed on the first 'l', w command brings cursor like, `"` ¨ `l` ¨ `e`.
+Thus if the cursor is placed on the first `l`, w command brings cursor like, `"` -> `l` -> `e`.
 Hence `columnmove-w` command bring cursor to the first column of fourth, fifth, and, seventh lines from the first column of first line.

 ![columnmove-w:strict](http://kura2.photozou.jp/pub/986/3080986/photo/199164951_org.v1394286992.gif)